Co-op Constitution Delver

 Constitutions are living documents that evolve as you do.
 Writing or updating a cooperative constitution or Product Disclosure Statement [PDS] should not mean trawling the Companies Office, downloading dozens of PDFs, and stitching together clauses by hand.

-The Co-op Constitution Delver lets members search across real, working cooperative constitutions and PDS’s from around New Zealand – in one place.
+The Co-op Constitution Delver lets Full Members search across real, working cooperative constitutions and PDS’s from around New Zealand – in one place.

 Think of it as a smarter starting point for constitution conversations.